evayuma/my-first-webpage/README.md

 # My First Webpage

-#### This is an exercise from Epicodus to create a simple HTML webpage
+#### This is an exercise from Epicodus to create simple HTML/CSS webpages

 #### By Eva Yuma and Epicodus

 ## Description

-This is a simple HTML webpage with pictures and a link to my "favorite things".
-It' intended as an exercise to learn HTML.
+These are simple HTML/CSS webpages with pictures.
+They're intended as an exercise to learn HTML.

 ## Setup/Installation Requirements

 * To view you can simply copy & paste into a text editor and then open in a browser.
 * If you would like to work on the code simply clone it to your own repository.
+* If you would like to view the images then create an folder entitled img within the project folder you've created.
+Make sure the images keep their original names so that the pathway is correct when you view it in the browser.

 ## Known Bugs